 How many transcripts does the Stanford EE Department require?

 Effective September 2016, only one (1) set of transcripts is required from each applicant.
 If the institution does not issue records in English, we require one (1) official copy in the original language and one (1) official English translation.
+The Stanford Graduate Admissions website states that two sets of transcripts are required; however, applicants to the EE department only need to submit one set.

 What are the guidelines for submitting English translations of official transcripts?